Skip to main content

 1. Notification of any student entering on an initial entry SEVIS I-20 is now being sent electronically to SEVIS.
 All students entering the U.S. via land borders will be routed to secondary inspections where their entry information will be updated in SEVIS.

-3. Students should be aware that processing at land, air and seaports may take more time, and should allow for that when making connecting flights.
+2. Students should be aware that processing at land, air and seaports may take more time, and should allow for that when making connecting flights.

 I-94 Numbers

 Students will be given a new admission number (I-94 number) each time they enter the U.S. As of April 2013, Customs and Border Protection (CBP) began implementation of the electronic version of the I-94.
 Travelers will no longer receive a paper copy of the I-94 when entering the U.S. at all air and seaports.
-CBP will stamp date of entry, admission category and duration of status in passports.
-Travelers then must print out a paper copy of their I-94 card by accessing their record online at www.cbp.gov/i94.
+CBP will no more stamp date of entry, admission category and duration of status in passports.
+Travelers then must print out a paper copy of their I-94 card by accessing their record online at www.cbp.gov/i94 .

-For more useful information about entering the U.S. under F-1 visa status, please visit Homeland Security Study in the States.
+For more useful information about entering the U.S. under F-1 visa status, please visit Homeland Security Study in the States .

 Obtaining a Visa